seansfkelley/seansfkelley.github.io/_drafts/2020-08-31-oculus-teardown.md

 Once you've pushed the snaps in, you should see a crack open up between the outer housing and the outer slider ring.
 Use your screwdriver to lever the ring away from the housing.
 It's held in by inaccessible snaps on the inside and back of the slider assembly, so you're trying to tilt it until those snaps simply pull away from their anchors.

-{% include alert.html content="
+{% include alert.html
-Warning!
-Underneath the switch's thumb there are two tiny springs.
-Make sure you work slowly and/or in an enclosed space to prevent them flying off into the distance.
+title="Don't Lose the Springs" content="Underneath the switch's thumb there are two tiny springs.
+Make sure you work slowly and/or in an enclosed space to prevent them flying off into the distance."
-" %}
+%}

 ![img-10](/assets/oculus-teardown/img-10-3693.jpg)